OkohDaniel11/OkohDaniel11-Project1-/README.md

 This site implements very basic feature.
 <br>
 ## Existing Features
--Navigation Bar
+- Navigation Bar
-  .Featured on the header all four pages on the right includes Home page, About us Page, Products Page, Contact Page with logo on the left aswell.
+  .
+Featured on the header all four pages on the right includes Home page, About us Page, Products Page, Contact Page with logo on the left aswell.